EvilErick16/Alien_Invasion/README.md

 # Name: Erick Juarez
 # Email: juarez.erick16@csu.fullerton.edu

-this is an immitation of the classic Space invaders game using python version 3.7.2 pygme version 1.9.4
+this is an imitation of the classic Space invaders game using python version 3.7.2 pygme version 1.9.4